Siege of Warangal (1310): Malik Kafur's march to Warangal

 In 1308, Malik Kafur had defeated the Yadavas, the neighbours of the Kakatiyas, and the Yadava king Ramachandra had become a vassal of Alauddin.
 According to the Delhi courtier Amir Khusrau, Alauddin ordered Malik Kafur to invade the Kakatiya kingdom on 31 October 1309.

 As the Kakatiya territory was unfamiliar to the Delhi forces, Alauddin recommended lenient treatment of the troops, so as to avoid any resentment or revolt.
 He instructed Malik Kafur to cooperate closely with the officers such as Malik Sirajuddin and Ariz-i-Mumalik.
 He asked Kafur to respect the other commanders in the Delhi forces, but also cautioned him not to become too gentle which would make them disobedient.
 He advised Kafur not to remain in Kakatiya territory for long, and to accept a tribute from Prataparudra instead of bringing him to Delhi as a prisoner.

 Alauddin made arrangements for rapid communication of news about the expedition by establishing thanas (posts) all along the route from Tilpat near Delhi to the army's current position.
 At every post and town along the route, fast-running horses and news-writers were stationed.
 Along the roads, foot-runners were stationed at regular distances to carry messages.
-This arrangement ensured that Alauddin was updated about the army's situation in every 2–3 days.
-It also ensured that army was immune from any false rumors about the happenings in Delhi.
+This arrangement ensured that Alauddin was updated about the army's situation every alternate 2–3 days.
+It also ensured that the army was immune from any false rumors about the happenings in Delhi.

 Malik Kafur started his march from Delhi to Warangal with a huge army.
 He first visited his own fief of Rewari, and then continued his journey southwards.
 Nine days after starting its march, the army encamped at a place, whose modern identity is unknown.
 This place was either called Masudpur, or known after Masud, a son of Iltutmish.
 The army resumed its march on 13 November 1309, passing through a difficult terrain.
 Over the next 6 days, the army crossed five rivers at fords: Jun (identified as a small tributary of Yamuna); Chambal; Binas (identified with Banas, Kali Sindh or its tributary Niwaj); Kwari; and Bhoji (identified with Betwa or Pahuj).